Diastasis Recti Pregnancy

 Abdominal Exercises for Diastasis Recti

-Therefore gaining access to safe postnatal exercises is essential for your recovery.
+Therefore gaining access to safe postpartum exercises is essential for your recovery.
 I cringe when I see some new mothers jump straight back into their pre-pregnancy workouts.

 Your First 12 Weeks After Childbirth